mahdi6788/FreelancerApp/LEARNING.md

 **_Modal_**
 there is two types of add event listener : bubbling, capturing. the third parameters of eventlistener is determined as listenCapturing = true, it prevents from closing the modal automatically.

+***Table***
+put **Modals outside the Table**, otherwise event.target and ref.current have interface
+* instead of using open and setOpen, use the below. when click on the button, it gets the project and wherever into modal we can use it also when it has project that means it is true otherwise false so it is useful for close and open the modal as well. const [proposedProject, setProposedProject] = useState(null) const [open, setOpen] = useState(false);

+  ***useSearchParams & useLocation***
+  **useSearchParams**:
+  when we want to send some information to searchbar to use in other components: const {searchParams, setSearchParams} = useSearchParams()
+  1. post info to searchbar:
+  searchParams.set(key, value)
+  setSearchParams(searchParams)
+  2. get info from searchbar:
+  const params = searchParams.get(key)

+  **useLocation**:
+  when we wnat to get info from searchbar:
+  1. const info = useLocation()

+  ***ReactQueryDevtools***
+  Install and Import the react-query-devtools : npm i @tanstack/react-query-devtools import { ReactQueryDevtools } from '@tanstack/react-query-devtools'

+  ***Authenticate*** : identifying the user, who is the user: name, ...
+  ***Authorized***: permission and access to route
+  1. build a component in ui: ProtectedRoute.jsx
+  2. wrap ProtectedRoute on OwnerLayout and FreelancerLayout separately.
+  3. steps into ProtectedRoute:
+     1. load the authenticated user
+     2. check if it is authenticated or not, and check if it is autherized or not
+     3. while loading => show a loading
+     4. if user isAuthenticated and isAutherized => render the app

+ ***<Outlet/> vs children***
+when we use children, there is a container with static contents that can be different for different pages (e.g. sidebar on owner, freelancer and admin is different but it is static).
+But when using Outlet, we need to have dynamic content on a specific container.